jikan-me/jikan-auth/README.md

 ### Does this mean Jikan can do XYZ too?
 Yes, you can read messages, send messages, send friend requests, read notifcations, etc.

-But I currently see no point in implementing these features because I currently don't see this being practical on a larger scale as a PHP library due to the **Reasons** I mentioned above.
+But I see no point in implementing these features because I currently don't see this being practical on a larger scale as a PHP library due to the **Reasons** I mentioned above.

 ## Getting Started